+1. Appoir ntments

+Fit, condition, and appropriateness of harness and vehicle......10%

+2. Driver

-1. Appointments Fit, condition, and appropriateness of harness and vehicle .10% 2.
-Driver Handling of reins and whip, control, posture, and neatness of attire 30% 3.
-Performance Manners, performance, condition, style, and way of going .60%
+Handling of reins and whip, control, posture, and neatness of attire......30%

-100 points total
+3. Performance

 Basis for judging

 The Pleasure Driving horse should have the same general qualities as the Pleasure Saddle horse.
 Special emphasis is placed on the flat-footed walk and the pleasurableness of the ride for the driver.
 The horse should be in balance with a head and carriage typical of its breed or type, be light-mouthed, and have a free way of moving.
 At all gaits, it must work in form (i.e., head held quietly, mouth closed, and legs working beneath itself).
 The traces should be steady at all times, demonstrating consistency of forward motion and that the horse is pulling from the traces, not from the mouth or saddle.
 Erratic movements are highly undesirable.
 Hesitation or breaking stride will be penalized.
 Extreme speed or extreme high action due to the horse's length of foot, pads, or weighted shoes will be penalized.